camillecalas/fleet/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is made with React/Styled-component/Integrate themovieDB API

 ## Available Scripts

-In the project directory, you can run:
+In the project directory,

+(in a real project, this would not be shared)
+You need to create an .env and paste:
+REACT_APP_MOVIE_API=e6c714714695cc03250300351cc13168

+you can run:

+### `npm install`

 ### `npm start`